DeepakVadgama/deepakvadgama.github.io/_posts/poems/2015-02-27-warrior-princess.md

 Akin to a river, uninhibited is your extravagant grace..
 Like a feather floating in the wind, silently, without a trace

-I cannot understate, the preciousness of the fact that you are sensible..
+I cannot overstate, the preciousness of the fact that you are sensible..
 The characteristic is so rare, it makes you that much more indispensable

 You are a perfect amalgam of logic, intellect and relentless ferocity..